aritrisaha/Budget_Sales_Analaytics/README.md

 Project Level: Advanced
 Technologies Used: Python, Tableau, Power BI

 This project involves extracting, analyzing, and visualizing sales data against budget forecasts.
-The goal is to identify key metrics, variances, and meaningful relationships between various attributes (e.g., products, and customers) and to develop a comprehensive dashboard that supports insights and decision-making. and
+The goal is to identify key metrics, variances, and meaningful relationships between various attributes (e.g., products, and custogvchmers) and to develop a comprehensive dashboard that supports insights and decision-making. and